edamame-maru/rootrf/README.md

 ```
 $ cargo install --git https://github.com/edamame-maru/rootrf
 ```
 will automatically download and compile the sources.
-A resulting executable is placed in `~/.cargo/bin/`.
+The resulting executable is placed in `~/.cargo/bin/`.

 ## Usage
 `cargo` automatically prepends `. "$HOME/.cargo/env"` to your `.bashrc` post-build: